How to add a forwarding SMTP generic inbox

 Enter the email address and click Continue.

+Front will generate a forwarding address.
 Copy the forwarding address on the screen.

 Part 2: Redirect from your provider to Front